rat10/nng/graphSemantics.md

 The following vocabulary provides ways to describe the semantics of graphs.
 We hope that it not only provides the necessary means to integrate Nested Named Graphs into RDF 1.1 datasets, but also helps to advance sound semantics for RDF 1.1 named graphs themselves.

+We first define vocabularies to describe *identity*, *naming* and *mutability* of graphs.
+Then we finally define some *graph types*, namely named and nested graphs, using these vocabularies.

 Note that a vocabulary to tackle the related issue of quotation versus interpretation semantics is defined in the section on [Citation Semantics](citationSemantics.md).
 Another related vocabulary to resolve ambiguity in identification is discussed in the section on [Identification Semantics](identification.md).
 The issue of ambiguous identification does not only concern named graphs, but any IRI in RDF, i.e. the question if an IRI is meant to refer to a network retrievable resource itself or to something that that resource is about.
-This, and a possible approach to its resolve,

-We first define vocabularies to describe *identity*, *naming* and *mutability* of graphs.
-Then we finally define some *graph types*, namely named and nested graphs, using these vocabularies.

 ### Graph Identity